ServiceNow Pack.#This Playbook is part of the

 3. Blank for none

-GenericPoliing will run until the ticket state is either resolved or closed.
+GenericPolling polls for the state of the ticket and runs until the ticket state is either resolved or closed.

-Mirror - You can use the Mirror option to perform a full sync with ServiceNow Ticket.
+Mirror - You can use the Mirror option to perform a full sync with the ServiceNow Ticket.
 The ticket data is synced automatically between ServiceNow and Cortex xSOAR with the ServiceNow mirror feature.

 If this option is selected, FieldPolling is true by default.